BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Introduction

-In this paper, we propose EEGPT, a generalist EEG foundation model offering extensive versatility.
-Specifically, it seamlessly adapts and encodes signals collected by nearly all popular EEG acquisition devices.
-It accommodates signals from up to 138 electrodes, supporting various configurations and combinations.
-Moreover, EEGPT is capable of simultaneously processing and analyzing data from nearly all prevalent downstream tasks within a single model, and it is highly scalable to new tasks.
-The training recipe for EEGPT significantly diverges from previous paradigms, with its novelty encapsulated in five distinct "\textbf{\textit{firsts}}":
+Based on the above considerations, we propose BrainGPT, the first \textbf{generalist} EEG foundation model offering extensive versatility as shown in Fig. \ref{fig:intro}.
+It seamlessly adapts and encodes signals collected by nearly all popular EEG acquisition devices, accommodating signals from up to 138 electrodes with various configurations and combinations.
+Moreover, it is capable of simultaneously supporting all prevalent downstream tasks within a single model, and it is highly scalable to new tasks.
+BrainGPT significantly diverges from previous methods, with its novelty encapsulated in three aspects:

-1) For data format, we propose the \textbf{first electrode-wise modeling strategy}.
-It deconstructs the signals electrode by electrode.
-Each electrode serves as a fundamental unit for subsequent training.
-Although the sets of electrodes differ across various datasets, this strategy consistently translates into an electrode-conditioned temporal modeling task.
-Leveraging this compatibility and unification, we extensively collect a total of 37.5M pre-training samples.
+1) For data format, we propose an electrode-wise modeling strategy, which deconstructs EEG signals by treating each electrode as an independent data sample.
+It enables the model to learn the unique patterns and temporal dynamics of each electrode, with a learnable special token assigned to each electrode as prefix condition.
+Based on it, we collect a total of 37.5M pre-training samples with approximately 1B tokens.

-2) For self-supervised pre-training, we propose the \textbf{first autoregressive EEG pre-trained model}, seamlessly accommodating the sequential and temporal dependencies inherent in EEG data.
-Compared to MAE, the pre-trained model engages in a more intuitive yet challenging task of "\textit{next signal prediction}".
-Based on 37.5M training samples, we split approximately 1B tokens to conduct pre-training across four scales (\textit{i.e.}, Base, Huge, Large, and Giant).
-To the best of our knowledge, It is the \textbf{first exploration and validation of the scaling laws for autoregressive architectures in the EEG domain}.
-Besides, EEGPT-Giant has achieved about 1.1B parameters, marking it as the \textbf{first model in the EEG field to exceed the billion-parameter threshold}.
+2) For the pre-training paradigm, we propose the first autoregressive EEG model, which effectively captures the temporal dependencies inherent in each electrode through the intuitive yet challenging task of \textit{next token prediction}.
+We conduct pre-training across four scales (\textit{i.e.}, Base, Huge, Large, and Giant), with BrainGPT-Giant surpassing 1B parameters, making it the largest scale in the EEG field.
+Additionally, we firstly validate the scaling laws for both data and model size, confirming the scalability of this pre-training paradigm.